 This decision, made by the National Park Authority in 2008, was a change to a longstanding policy of resisting commercial and charity fundraising activities on beaches but was accepted because of the vital role that the lifeguard service of the RNLI provides and the opportunity to impart practical beach safety information to the general public.
-The initial trial period was deemed to be a success when the National Park Authority (NPA) considered the matter at subsequent meetings in 2009 and 2011.
+The initial trial period was deemed to be a success and the RNLI have continued to fundraise on a number of beaches throughout Pembrokeshire during the summer months with the expressed permission of PCNPA.

-The RNLI has again contacted the Park Authority seeking permission to extend their existing beach activities to include fundraising teams (of two staff) being based on a beach entry point at Whitesands, Poppit and Newport beaches between 30th May to 7th September.
-The Authority previously granted permission for the RNLI to undertake fundraising activities between 9th April and 26th June (weekends and bank holidays) and between 2nd July and 18th September.
+The RNLI has again contacted the Park Authority, via Pembrokeshire County Council, seeking permission to extend their existing beach activities to include fundraising teams (of two staff) being based on beach entry points at Newgale, Broadhaven, Nolton Haven, Whitesands, Newport Beach and Poppit Sands between 1st May - 7th September 2019.
 In the past the RNLI have stressed that "although regular support is the principal goal, the fundraising team also deliver key beach safety messages - 'Swim between the flags' and 'always swim at a life-guarded beach" and they feel that their professional and tactful approach helps to raise awareness of the lifeguards, helps to make beaches safer and helps to offset the costs of life-guarding for partner organisations such as Pembrokeshire County Council.